hgranlund/tsi-gpgpu/src/kNN/README.md

 A more uplifting find was several references to _Real-Time KD-Tree Construction on Graphics Hardware_ in material published by NVIDIA, regarding their proprietary systems for ray tracing.
 A graphics rendering technique often reliant on k-d trees, and indeed dependent on high performance.

+#### Data structure

+Something about out array in place data structure.

 ## Parallel implementations

 As we noted in the previous section, the kd-tree build process is by far the most expensive operation, and we would save a lot of time by managing to parallelize this operation.
 In order to do this, we have to look a bit closer at the different steps of the kd-tree build algorithm.